 KML – Create Territories from Keyhole Markup Language

 When planning routes, besides the most efficient sequence of stops, you also need to figure out the most optimal way to delegate the right tasks to the right team members.
-Instead of planning over-sized routes and making your workers travel back and forth across the city, you can break your service area up into optimally sized territories and assign each field employee to the most suitable territory (learn more).
-Thus, they will not need to travel extra miles wasting valuable time, and you will be able to save more money on fuel, as well as improve the overall efficiency of your routing operations.
+Instead of planning over-sized routes and making your workers travel back and forth across the city, you can create a delivery, field service, or sales territory plan.
+With Route4Me’s route optimization software, you can break your service area up into optimally sized territories and assign each delivery driver, field sales rep, or field employee to the most suitable territory.
+Thus, with a well-tailored delivery, field service, or sales territory plan in place, your field employees will not need to travel extra miles wasting valuable time, and you will be able to save more money on fuel, as well as improve the overall efficiency of your route planning operations.
 Moreover, if your business provides multiple services that require your employees to use different equipment or have different sets of skills, you can create a separate territory for each service you provide and then distribute your resources accordingly.
 For more convenience, you can also create territories using Keyhole Markup Language (KML).

 To create territories using KML, first, go to “Address Book Map” from the navigation menu.